-First a disclaimer, the information provided below is intended for clients of UE Pro who have had their ears inspected, had impressions made and now want to maintain healthy ear canal.
+First a disclaimer: the information provided below is intended for clients of UE PRO who have had their ears inspected, had impressions made and now want to maintain healthy ear canal.
 This is NOT for everyone - especially if they don’t know what is in their ear canal.
-To get a sense of how your ears are doing you need to visit an audiologist near you.
+To get a sense of how your ears are doing, please visit an audiologist near you.

 Having said that, for the UE Pro client who has had impressions made and has IEM’s or Musician Ear plugs, here is the scoop.

-We spoke to Ann Mundell-Noel, MA, gifted audiologist and founder of http://www.ultimatehearing.net/ about ways to keep the ear canal clear and clean.
-Not only can ear wax can lead to a decrease in hearing levels as it builds up, but can affect the quality of the sound you hear from from your UE Pros as that sound has to get through to wax to get to your ear drums.
+We spoke to Ann Mundell-Noel, MA, gifted audiologist and founder of Amazing Hearing, about ways to keep the ear canal clear and clean.
+Not only can earwax lead to a decrease in hearing levels as it builds up, but can affect the quality of the sound you hear from your UE PROs as that sound has to get through wax to get to your ear drums.

-Once a professional- audiologist or doctor type person has confirmed a clear ear canal free of debris, THEN, and ONLY THEN do I recommend using a Q-tip to swab dipped in hydrogen peroxide to SWAB THE OPENING OF THE EAR CANAL WHERE THE MONITORS SIT.
+Once a professional audiologist or doctor type person has confirmed a clear ear canal free of debris, THEN, and ONLY THEN do I recommend using a Q-tip dipped in hydrogen peroxide to SWAB THE OPENING OF THE EAR CANAL WHERE THE MONITORS SIT.

-Ear wax, if it builds up can cause a decrease in hearing levels, but it can also distort the sound coming out the monitors because hit has to go through the wax to get to the ear drum.
-The key is, once you have been told it is clean- keep it clean— Like brushing your teeth, do it to be proactive!
+Earwax, if it builds up, can cause a decrease in hearing levels, but it can also distort the sound coming out of the monitors because it has to go through the wax to get to the ear drum.
+The key is, once you have been told it is clean, keep it clean.
+Like brushing your teeth, do it to be proactive!

 That is solid advice.
-Thanks Ann! if you are in Southern CA and looking to make an appointment with an audiologist, feel free to contact Ann at Ultimate Hearing
+Thanks Ann! if you are in Southern CA and looking to make an appointment with an audiologist, feel free to contact Ann at Amazing Hearing.